miahj1/miahj1.github.io/_posts/2023-06-01-insurance-fraud-classification.md

 The document is structured in this manner: variables, columns, and functions will be formatted as follows, `text`.
 In hopes of preventing confusion between variables and functions: functions include “()” parentheticals.
 Code will be included and if output is needed it will immediately follow.
 Long URLs that take up space are shortened using bit.ly.
 Output from the code that takes up a large amount of vertical real estate are snipped and horizontally stitched.

 Before I begin the analysis, the best thing to do is to preprocess the data for null or missing values as per machine learning purposes as well as analysis.
-In Fig. 1, there are null values for the columns: `collision_type`, `property_damage`, `police_report_avaliable`, `_c39`; the last column isn’t shown in the output since it has been dropped beforehand after seeing that all it offered is null values.
+In Fig. 1, there are null values for the columns: `collision_type`, `property_damage`, `police_report_avaliable`, `_c39`; the last column isn’t shown in the output since it has been dropped using pandas trusty `drop()` function beforehand after seeing that all it offered is null values.

 ```python
 insurance_claims_df = insurance_claims_df.drop('_c39', axis=1)